This post has been in my head for a VERY LONG TIME.

-When you share you blogger friend’s work, more people will find their blog and can like it.
-And it also lets your bloggers friend know that them talking about their blogs often is welcome.
+When you share your blogger friend’s work, more people will find their blog and can like it.
+And it also lets your friend know that them talking about their blog often is welcome.

 You know why many people consider blogging as a thing of the past even though there are tons of AMAZING blogs on the internet with better content than you will ever find on YouTube?
 Because people don’t talk about blogs enough anymore.